 AMAC Group brings an integrated and hands-on approach to all projects.
-With over 25 years of experience in all facets of archaeology and heritage, your project will achieve compliance with every relevant statute and all applicable DA conditions in the minimum possible time.
+With 30 years of experience in all facets of archaeology and heritage, your project will achieve compliance with every relevant statute and all applicable DA conditions in the minimum possible time.

 Our integrated approach ensures that all the compliance issue 'clocks' are running simultaneously and that field works under the relevant Acts are conducted by the same team at the same time.